Xilinx/VVAS/main/source/docs/common/common_plugins.rst

 Custom Plug-ins
 *****************

-There are specific functions, like video decoder, encoder, and meta affixer where the requirements are difficult to implement in an optimized way using highly simplified and generic infrastructure plug-ins framework.
+There are specific functions, like video decoder, encoder, and meta-affixer where the requirements are difficult to implement in an optimized way using highly simplified and generic infrastructure plug-ins framework.
 Hence, these functions are implemented using custom GStreamer plug-ins.
 This section covers details about the custom plug-ins.

 .. _vvas_xmetaaffixer: